makeruniverse/docs/docs/blog/posts/jobs-to-be-done.md

     - Holger
 ---

+**What do teams need to know about their users?**

-As users, we don't want to own products.
-We need them to get a job done.
-It's always about getting from A to B. Accomplished product teams know their users' A and their B. And the obstacles between them.
+Users don't want to own products.
+They use them to get a job done.

+A job is about getting from from A to B. That is why innovation teams need to know their users' A and their B. And the obstacles between them.